<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 by Matt Hemphill / May 12, 2016

-The grand jury is an integral and important component of the American judicial process.
+The grand jury is an integral and essential component of the American judicial process.
 Unfortunately, providing appropriate accommodations for the grand jury is not a high priority in many existing courthouses.
 How does a courthouse demonstrate its recognition of the grand jury’s importance?
-And can anything be done if you find the need to improve upon existing conditions?
+And can anything be done if you need to improve upon existing conditions?
 This can be addressed during the courthouse planning process.

 Secret agents in the pursuit of justice

 The grand jury process has always fascinated me.
-Grand jury decisions are frequently mentioned in sensational cases in the media where they are dramatically described as the major step in bringing criminals to justice.
-Once the grand jury decides that there is enough evidence to bring an individual to trial, things must be heating up!
-What an important job it is to be a member of a grand jury; to be at the virtual center of the judicial process.
+Grand jury decisions are frequently mentioned in sensational cases in the media, and they are dramatically described as a significant step in bringing criminals to justice.
+Once the grand jury decides that there is enough evidence to get an individual to trial, things must be heating up!
+What an important job it is to be a grand jury member, to be at the virtual center of the judicial process.
 Like secret agents, their identity is unknown, their proceedings are discreet, and their decisions will markedly enhance the pursuit of justice.

 No respect

-Nevertheless, I have been designing court spaces and evaluating courthouse conditions, inclusive of grand jury suites, for quite a few years, and it never ceases to amaze me that the suite where these deliberations occur does not always reflect the important work that goes on inside.
-Sometimes, the accommodations in older courthouse are little more than an oversized closet—certainly not facilities that display a level of respect commensurate with the critical decision-making occurring within.
+Nevertheless, I have been designing court spaces and evaluating courthouse conditions, including grand jury suites, for quite a few years.
+It never ceases to amaze me that the suite where these deliberations occur only sometimes reflects the vital work that goes on inside.
+Sometimes, the accommodations in older courthouses are little more than an oversized closet—not facilities that display respect commensurate with critical decision-making.

 How does the process work?

-There are usually between 16 and 23 jurors who sit on a grand jury panel, typically for several days per week, and for a duration of up to twelve months in some jurisdictions.
+There are usually between 16 and 23 jurors who sit on a grand jury panel, typically for several days per week and up to twelve months in some jurisdictions.
 Alternate jurors may also be present.
-The jurors’ job is to examine the evidence and hear the arguments presented by the prosecution to determine whether cases should proceed on to the next step—a trial.
+The jurors’ job is to examine the evidence and hear the arguments presented by the prosecution to determine whether cases should proceed to the next step—a trial.
 They could consider several separate investigations in a single day!

-Interestingly, there is no judge involved in the actual proceedings, unless a procedural issue arises.
+Interestingly, no judge is involved in the proceedings unless a procedural issue arises.
 Otherwise, the judge is merely informed of the grand jury’s decision.
-The evidence is presented by the prosecution team in the form of exhibits and recorded testimony, and sometimes, by live witnesses.
+The prosecution team presents the evidence in exhibits and recorded testimony, sometimes by witnesses.
 The proceedings are recorded by a court stenographer or an electronic recording device, and the records are sealed for confidentiality.

 As would be expected, this process could be draining, both physically and emotionally.